um-acs/acs_docs/docs/pegasus/Singularity/apptainerinfo.rst

 This QuickStart document describes the surface of all of the things you can do with Apptainer!
 For additional help or support, please visit: https://www.apptainer.org/docs/ .
-If you need additional help or support, see: https://apptainer.org/help and contact HPC Team IDSC University of Miami or Raise Ticket to IDSC.
+If you need additional help or support, see: https://apptainer.org/help and contact HPC Team IDSC University of Miami or Raise Ticket with brief description of project requirement to hpc@ccs.miami.edu